Blue-ringed octopus: Venom

 The octopus produces venom containing tetrodotoxin, histamine, tryptamine, octopamine, taurine, acetylcholine, and dopamine.
 The venom can result in nausea, respiratory arrest, heart failure, severe and sometimes total paralysis, and blindness, and can lead to death within minutes if not treated.
 Death is usually caused by suffocation due to paralysis of the diaphragm.

 The venom is produced in the posterior salivary gland of the octopus by endosymbiotic bacteria.
 The salivary glands possess a tubuloacinar exocrine structure and are located in the intestinal blood space.

 The major neurotoxin component of the blue-ringed octopus is a compound originally known as "maculotoxin"; in 1978, this maculotoxin was found to be tetrodotoxin, a neurotoxin also found in pufferfish, rough-skinned newts, and some poison dart frogs; the blue-ringed octopus is the first reported instance in which tetrodotoxin is used as a venom.
 Tetrodotoxin blocks sodium channels, causing motor paralysis and respiratory arrest within minutes of exposure.
 The octopus's own sodium channels are adapted to be resistant to tetrodotoxin.

 Direct contact is necessary to be envenomated.
 Faced with danger, the octopus's first instinct is to flee.
 If the threat persists, the octopus goes into a defensive stance, and displays its blue rings.
 If the octopus is cornered and touched, it may bite and envenomate its attacker.

 The octopus generates the toxin in its muscles and skin, when it needs it for defense.
-One specific species (Hapalochlaena cf. fasciata) does not require physical contact to secrete the tetradotoxin, it recognizes predator threats through sight and smell.
+One specific species (Hapalochlaena cf. fasciata) does not require physical contact to secrete the tetrodotoxin, it recognizes predator threats through sight and smell.

 Estimates of the number of recorded human fatalities caused by blue-ringed octopuses vary, ranging from seven to 16 deaths; most scholars agree that at least 11 have occurred.

 Tetrodotoxin can be found in nearly every organ and gland of its body.
 Even sensitive areas such as the Needham's sac, branchial heart, nephridia, and gills have been found to contain tetrodotoxin, and it has no effect on the octopus's normal functions.
 This may be possible through a unique blood transport.
 The mother will inject the neurotoxin (and perhaps the toxin-producing bacteria) into her eggs to make them generate their own venom before hatching.

 Effects

 Tetrodotoxin causes severe and often total body paralysis.
-Tetrodotoxin envenomation can result in victims being fully aware of their surroundings, but unable to move.
+Envenomation can result in victims being fully aware of their surroundings, but unable to move.
 Because of the paralysis, they have no way of signaling for help or indicating distress.
 The victim remains conscious and alert in a manner similar to the effect of curare or pancuronium bromide.
 This effect is temporary, and will fade over a period of hours as the tetrodotoxin is metabolized and excreted by the body.

 The symptoms vary in severity, with children being the most at risk because of their small body size.